Uniform density in matroids, matrices and graphs: Introduction

 Matroids were introduced by Whitney and Nakasawa as an abstraction and generalization of independence in linear algebra (linear independence) and graph theory (acyclicity), and they have a rich combinatorial, geometric and representation theory; a standard reference is \cite{oxley_2011_matroid}.
 A \emph{matroid}\footnote{ We note that this is one of many alternative ways, so-called cryptomorphisms, to define matroids.
 We refer to \cite{oxley_2011_matroid} for an overview of the most common definitions.} $M=(E,\mathcal{B})$ is a nonempty collection $\mathcal{B}$ of subsets of a ground set $E$ that satisfy:

-We will assume that every element of $E$ is contained in at least one element of $\mathcal{B}$; these are also called loopless matroids.
 Elements of $\mathcal{B}$ are called the \emph{bases} of the matroid and an important consequence of property \eqref{eq: base-exchange axiom} is that every basis has the same cardinality, which is called the \emph{rank of the matroid}.
 The \emph{rank} can be extended to a function on subsets of the ground set as